hexbatch/apple-core/core-docs/step-4-actions/action-overview.md

 # Actions

+Actions are a type of attribute, a super attribute.

-Event listeners, they can approve an action or can change attributes values on the same element , or can turn attributes on the element on or off.
+Event listeners, they can approve an action or can change attributes values on itself, other attributes in the same element , or can turn attributes on the element on or off.
+Can listen to events on attributes in different actions.
+The element owner, or the user who created the action, has to be able to read the other attributes, if other attributes are used.
+Writing to attribute is similar.
 Actions can also turn on and off parents of elements.
-The attributes do not need to be attached to the same element as the attribute that holds the action, but as long as the attribute can be changed by the user who owns the element, it can be changed.

 ## what actions can do